Detroit Expungement Lawyer

 - Felony expungement — A person may be able to get a felony offense expunged if it has been 5 years since the date of his or her conviction, release from incarceration, or discharge from parole, and if he or she has been convicted of only 1 felony offense and no more than 2 misdemeanor offenses

 While many crimes can be erased in Michigan, there are a number of felony offenses that cannot be expunged.
-These include offenses for which the maximum punishment is incarceration for life, second degree child abuse, criminal sexual conduct, human trafficking, terrorism, and traffic offenses, including operating a vehicle while intoxicated (OWIs).
+These include offenses for which the maximum punishment is incarceration for life, second-degree child abuse, criminal sexual conduct, human trafficking, terrorism, and serious traffic offenses.
 If you are unsure if your past crime qualifies for expungement, contact a criminal defense attorney at Davis Law Group for a free, initial evaluation.

 Applying for an Expungement — 5 Year Waiting Period